noah-nuebling/mac-mouse-fix/README.md

+This repo makes it easier to publish updates to Mac Mouse Fix.
+I documented it here in case anyone wants to adopt a similar system for their app.

 # Overview

 This repo contains the script `generate_appcasts` which can automatically create appcast.xml files to be read by the Sparkle updater framework based on GitHub releases.